 (3) A person who commits an offence against this section is liable to a penalty of $5 000.

-16. Taxi plates offered for sale by public tender
+16. Taxi plates offered for sale or lease

 (1) Taxi plates shall be offered for sale by public tender, with the invitation to tender specifying —